kyma-project/community/docs/README.md

 Welcome to the Kyma community page!

 If you are looking for information on how to join us, you are in the right place.
-Read on to find out how you can get involved, contribute to Kyma code and documentation, and stay in touch with the latest Kyma news.
+Read on to find out how you can get involved, contribute to the Kyma code and documentation, and stay in touch with the latest Kyma news.
 Let's get started!

 # <img src="assets/contribution-collaboration-icon.svg" width="120"> Contribution & Collaboration

 ## Contribution rules

-Before you start contributing, read our [Code of Conduct](./contributing/01-code-of-conduct.md) and learn about our [working model](./governance/01-governance.md) to understand the way Kyma community works.
+Before you start contributing, read our [Code of Conduct](./contributing/01-code-of-conduct.md) and learn about our [working model](./governance/01-governance.md) to understand the way the Kyma community works.
 Get familiar with the [contributing rules](./contributing/02-contributing.md), recommended [Git workflow](./contributing/03-git-workflow.md), [Prow workflow](./contributing/04-prow-workflow.md), and [issues workflow](./governance/03-issues-workflow.md) we use in Kyma so you can apply them later in practice as an active contributor.

 ## Guidelines

-Follow guidelines for writing [content](./guidelines/content-guidelines) and [code](./guidelines/technical-guidelines).
-See how to create a [new repository](./guidelines/repository-guidelines) or a [new release](./guidelines/releases-guidelines), and use [templates](./guidelines/templates/templates-type.md) for various document types.
+Follow the guidelines for writing [content](./guidelines/content-guidelines) and [code](./guidelines/technical-guidelines).
+See how to create a [new repository](./guidelines/repository-guidelines) or a [new release](./guidelines/releases-guidelines), and use the [templates](./guidelines/templates/templates-type.md) for various document types.

 ## Issues